TONY M. CHANG

-Mr. Chang is a partner at Castellan Law Group, APC.
+Mr. Chang is the Managing Executive at Castellan Law Group, APC.
 Mr. Chang has substantial experience in corporate and real estate transactions.
 Mr. Chang received his Juris Doctor degree from UC Berkeley School of Law.

 After obtaining his law degree, Mr. Chang went to work as an Associate with Cravath, Swaine & Moore, LLP in New York, where he represented clients in numerous corporate transactions, including, among others: $1.75 billion private offering of 8% convertible preferred stock by Lucent Technologies, Inc.; $424 million secondary offering by KKR of the Willis Group Holdings Limited; and $84 million initial public offering by Stelmar Shipping Limited.
 At Cravath, Swaine & Moore, LLP, Mr. Chang also had the opportunity to be part of a team of attorneys that defended the nation’s top investment banks in the infamous Enron litigation matter.